 Follow these steps to help you to tweak and adjust your alignment.
-Poor alignment and posture is what is causing that uncontained pressure and loading.
+Alignment and posture affects uncontained pressure and loading.

 Next you must learn to ENGAGE and RELEASE your core and pelvic floor effectively in everyday movements.
 You want to be able to carry your baby, push your pram, lift your children, do housework, walk, and move with a strong and functional core.
 MUTU retrains, reconnects and strengthens your core.